Coyote: Diet

 If working in packs or pairs, coyotes may have access to larger prey than lone individuals normally take, such as various prey weighing more than 10 kg.
 In some cases, packs of coyotes have dispatched much larger prey such as adult Odocoileus deer, cow elk, pronghorns and wild sheep, although the young fawn, calves and lambs of these animals are considerably more often taken even by packs, as well as domestic sheep and domestic cattle.
 In some cases, coyotes can bring down prey weighing up to 100 to 200 kg or more.
 When it comes to adult ungulates such as wild deer, they often exploit them when vulnerable such as those that are infirm, stuck in snow or ice, otherwise winter-weakened or heavily pregnant, whereas less wary domestic ungulates may be more easily exploited.

 Although coyotes prefer fresh meat, they will scavenge when the opportunity presents itself.
 Excluding the insects, fruit, and grass eaten, the coyote requires an estimated 600 g of food daily, or 250 kg annually.
 The coyote readily cannibalizes the carcasses of conspecifics, with coyote fat having been successfully used by coyote hunters as a lure or poisoned bait.
 The coyote's winter diet consists mainly of large ungulate carcasses, with very little plant matter.
 Rodent prey increases in importance during the spring, summer, and fall.

 The coyote feeds on a variety of different produce, including strawberries, blackberries, blueberries, sarsaparillas, peaches, pears, apples, prickly pears, chapotes, persimmons, peanuts, watermelons, cantaloupes, and carrots.
 During the winter and early spring, the coyote eats large quantities of grass, such as green wheat blades.
-It sometimes eats unusual items such as cotton cake, soybean meal, domestic animal droppings, beans, and cultivated grain such as maize, wheat, and sorghum.
+Plants eaten also include the leaves of balsam fir and white cedar.
+It sometimes eats unusual items such as human trash, cotton cake, soybean meal, domestic animal droppings, beans, and cultivated grain such as maize, wheat, and sorghum.